SoL #3 Elevate Your Learning Agility Game: Unleash the Untapped Potential of This Powerful Strategy

 Making the Agility Shift

 Attaining a consistent practice for agility requires an approach that includes enough variety to keep your workforce stretching and growing.
 The strategies we have found most impactful put the mindset shift in the center and build the Three Cs of The Agility Shift: Competence, Capacity, and Confidence.
-Consistent and innovative learning and development approaches in each of these areas reinforce a culture in which agile thinking and behavior can thrive.
+Consistent and innovative learning and development approaches in each area reinforce a culture in which agile thinking and behavior can thrive.

 Scalable Talent Development Approaches for Agile Leaders, Teams, and Organizations